rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

-A relative new-comer to the world of anti-spam measures, Sender Permitted From gives domain name owners some ability to restrict which devices can send e-mail using their domain name in the "mail from:" header.
-The idea is that a domain owner can publish a DNS record stating that only a handful of e-mail servers are legitimate origins for e-mail from that domain in an effort to restrict sender address spoofing.
+A relative new-comer to the world of anti-spam measures, Sender Permitted From gives domain name owners some ability to restrict which devices can send email using their domain name in the "mail from:" header.
+The idea is that a domain owner can publish a DNS record stating that only a handful of email servers are legitimate origins for email from that domain in an effort to restrict sender address spoofing.
 Unfortunately, like many anti-spam efforts, it requires cooperation from everyone all at once.
 The domain owner must have published an SPF record, and the mail servers that receive messages